eecs485staff/primer-spec/index.md

 | ok           | good `oreos`      | hmm   |
 | ok           | good `zoute` drop | yumm  |

+### This heading appears in the sidebar

+Spam spam spam.

+### This heading does NOT appear in the sidebar.
+{: .primer-spec-toc-ignore }

+(Add `{: .primer-spec-toc-ignore }` underneath the heading to prevent it from appearing in the sidebar.)
+Spam spam spam.

 ### There's a horizontal rule below this.

 * * *